Analysis: Redistricting Mostly Protected Incumbents in 2012 Congressional Races

 “Redistricting matters, but not as much as the quality of candidates and quality of campaigns,” he said.

 California adopted an entirely new system by taking redistricting out of the hands of state legislators and turning it over to a citizens’ commission.
 Commission members, selected from thousands of applicants, drew districts based on testimony from members of each community.
 The process wasn't flawless, though.
-ProPublica reported Democrats enlisted labor unions and other supportive groups to testify on their behalf at community meetings in support of maps skewed in their favor.
+ProPublica reported Democrats enlisted labor unions and other groups to testify on their behalf at community meetings in support of maps skewed in their favor.

 Many of the state’s Congressional elections did end up being competitive, with 11 seats decided within 10 percentage points.
-Democrats didn’t see much turnover, though, with only three of 34 incumbent Democrats losing their races, all to other Democrats.
+Democrats didn’t see much turnover, though, as only three of 34 incumbent Democrats lost their races, all to other Democrats.

 Other states also made noticeable strides in giving citizens more clout in redistricting.
 Nonprofit groups and universities set up public mapping projects, enabling voters to draw and submit their own maps.
 But, as Gaskins told Governing, it's unclear at this point whether these civic engagement initiatives bore any real fruit or were simply pushed aside by politicians.